uozuAho/gogame/code_explainer.md

 Code structure and rules:
 - the game starts from the cli in cmd/mygame
 - all code using the ebiten game engine goes under internal/gui.
-Nothing depends on this code other than the cli.
+Nothing depends on this code other than the cli. internal/gui/gui.go contains the Update and Draw functions required by ebiten
+- the game state and update function is in internal/game/game.go
 - use make to test, build and format code.
 See ./Makefile.
 Do not run custom commands unless what you need is not in the Makefile.